willyweather/slate/source/index.html.md

 id | | `1` for `forecast-min-temp`<br/> `2` for `forecast-max-temp`<br/> `3` for `forecast-swell`<br/> `4` for `forecast-wind`<br/> `5` for `forecast-weather`<br/> `6` for `forecast-rainfall`<br/> `7` for `forecast-tides`<br/> `8` for `forecast-sunrise-sunset`<br/> `9` for `forecast-uv`<br/> `10` for `forecast-moonphase`<br/> `11` for `forecast-radar`<br/> `12` for `forecast-hourly-precis`<br/> `13` for `forecast-region-precis`<br/> `14` for `forecast-daily-max-uv`<br/> `20` for `current-wind`<br/> `21` for `current-temp`<br/> `22` for `current-rain-last-hour`<br/> `23` for `current-rain-since-9am`<br/> `24` for `current-humidity`<br/> `25` for `current-dewpoint`<br/> `26` for `current-pressure`<br/> `27` for `current-delta-t`<br/> `28` for `current-apparent-temp`<br/> `29` for `current-wind-gust`<br/> `30` for `current-cloud`<br/> |
 code | string | `forecast-min-temp`, `forecast-max-temp`, `forecast-swell`, `forecast-wind`, `forecast-weather`, `forecast-rainfall`, `forecast-tides`, `forecast-sunrise-sunset`, `forecast-uv`, `forecast-moonphase`, `forecast-radar`, `forecast-hourly-precis`, `forecast-region-precis`, `forecast-daily-max-uv`, `current-wind`, `current-temp`, `current-rain-last-hour`, `current-rain-since-9am`, `current-humidity`, `current-dewpoint`, `current-pressure`, `current-delta-t`, `current-apparent-temp`, `current-wind-gust`, `current-cloud` |

-## Notification - GET - Weather Types
+## Notification - GET - Alert Condition Types

 > Example Request Header